Cotton candy: History

 Several sources track the origin of cotton candy to a form of spun sugar found in Europe in the 19th century.
 At that time, spun sugar was an expensive, labor-intensive endeavor and was not generally available to the average person.
 Others suggest versions of spun sugar originated in Italy as early as the 15th century.

 Machine-spun cotton candy was invented in 1897 by dentist William Morrison and confectioner John C. Wharton, and first introduced to a wide audience at the 1904 World's Fair as Fairy Floss with great success, selling 68,655 boxes at 25¢ ($ today) per box.

+In late 1903, while the fairgrounds in St. Louis were still under construction, a visitor described the new confection and its manufacture: "Electricity has a new use--that of spinning candy.
+'Fairy Floss' is the name of the dainty.
+Samples of it look like pink cotton such as they pack around Christmas jewelry.
+The inventor desires to manufacture the confection on the grounds where the public can see it done.
+The candy mixture is put in a hopper and the current turned on.
+The filmy web soon becomes visible, and as it grows the color and flavor and perhaps chopped meats of nuts are sprinkled in the web.
+The taste is such as to make it immediately marketable."

 On 6 September 1905, Albert D. Robinson of Lynn, Massachusetts submitted his patent for an electric candy-spinning machine, a combination of an electronic starter and motor-driven rotatable bowl that maintained heating efficiently.
 By May 1907, he transferred the rights to the General Electric Company of New York.
 His patent remains today as the basic cotton candy machine.

+In 1905 fairy floss was introduced to Australian children, for whom it remains a show-time treat.

-In 1915, food writer Julia Davis Chandler described "Candy Cotton" being sold at the Panama%E2%80%93Pacific International Exposition.
+In 1915, food writer Julia Davis Chandler described "Candy Cotton" being sold at the Panama–Pacific International Exposition.

 Joseph Lascaux, a dentist from New Orleans, Louisiana, invented a similar cotton candy machine in 1921.
 His patent named the sweet confection "cotton candy", eventually overtaking the name ‘fairy floss’, although it retains this name in Australia.
 In the 1970s, an automatic cotton candy machine was created which made the product and packaged it, making it easier to produce at carnivals, stalls and other events requiring more portable production.

 Tootsie Roll Industries, the world's largest cotton candy manufacturer, produces a bagged, fruit-flavored version called Fluffy Stuff.

 In the United States, National Cotton Candy Day is celebrated on 7 December.